As a student, you can rely on what’s called ‘fair dealing for research or study’.

 Copyright is automatic as soon as the original work is created.
 It is not necessary to register copyright in Australia.
 However, copyright does not last forever.
 Different types of work have different periods of duration and duration varies from country to country.

+It sure does!
 Material (including text, documents, reports, photos, music, movies, etc) on websites and other online platforms is protected by copyright in the same way as more traditional media such as books.
-The internet is just another, digital, form of publishing.
+The internet is just another form of publishing.

 Just because something is freely available online does not mean it’s ‘in the public domain’ and is free to use.
 Always assume material you find online is protected by copyright.